digidem/mapeo-crypto/README.md

 #### `KeyManager.decodeBackupCode(backupCode)`

-Static method to decode an identity key from a backup code.
+Static method to decode a root key from a backup code.
 Throws an error if the CRC check fails.

 ##### Parameters

 - `backupCode: string` 30-character base32 encoded backup code

-Returns `Buffer` The 16-byte identity key encoded in the backup code
+Returns `Buffer` The 16-byte root key encoded in the backup code

 ### Project Invites